quy267/WeatherApp/README.md

 # WeatherApp

-I create to Simple App display weather hourly and daily for use api forecast.io
+I create to Simple App display weather hourly and daily for use API forecast.io